rcestep/rcestep.github.io/README.md

 ## Mr. Hicks' Classes
 ------------------------

 Mr. Hicks' class for Linux was a great class to be in.
-He taught us about the ins and outs of Linux and we did many labs to understand what Linux does and how to set up many different things including setting up directories and changing permissions for users, groups, and other users, changing ownership of the file to a different user, setting up a LAMP stack and creating servers like web servers, file servers, ssh servers, etc.  I learned a lot from Mr. Hicks in that using Linux can be much easier and smoother than Windows because Linux was built for freedom, and with that freedom, I was able to build a Raspberry Pi setup with a TFTP server and write a Python script that would create a startup config for a Cisco router and transfer that file to the router itself.
-The script is below!
+He taught us about the ins and outs of Linux and we did many labs to understand what Linux does and how to set up many different things including setting up directories and changing permissions for users, groups, and other users, changing ownership of the file to a different user, setting up a LAMP stack and creating servers like web servers, file servers, ssh servers, etc.  I learned a lot from Mr. Hicks in that using Linux can be much easier and smoother than Windows because Linux was built for freedom, and with that freedom, I was able to build a Raspberry Pi setup with a TFTP server and write a Python script that would create a startup config for a Cisco router and transfer that file to the router itself.  ~~~The script is below!~~~ This version of the script is actually reformed and not complete.
+I am currently working to get my script up and running soon!
 ```Python
 def main():